famousj/the-little-hooner/hooner.md

 **A:** `.=((head lat) a)`

-KM: Use dottis in chapter 1 to introduce tall form

 **Q:** What would be the value of `+rember [a lat]` if a were the same as `(head lat)`?